 Our '3' economic risk score for France reflects our view that its economy is stable and wealthy, with low private-sector credit risk, and benefits from a growing population.
 In our view, the French economy's resilience to adverse external developments has decreased since the onset of the financial crisis because of a rising public debt burden, persistent high unemployment, and decreased external competitiveness of the corporate sector, although now recovering.
-In the context of modest economic improvements on the back of resilient domestic demand, we expect, however, still moderate single-digit loan growth.
+In the context of modest economic improvements on the back of resilient domestic demand, we expect, however, still moderate single-digit growth of the outstanding loans provided by banks.
 Overall, we believe that the banking sector will maintain sound domestic asset quality.
 We see the trend in economic risk as stable.